Pectoral Tear or Rupture

 What does a Torn Pec feel like?

-A mild pec strain can fell like a sharp pain or a pulling or tearing sensation in the pectoral muscle.
+A mild pec strain can feel like a sharp pain or a pulling or tearing sensation in the pectoral muscle.
 A severe tear or rupture is commonly described as the worst pain imaginable.
 There is a spectrum of severity though.

 Author: Kathryn Trumble, DPT, ATC